-This is called “The Lead Conversion Gap” and it might be the biggest challenge that marketers face in 2020.
+This is called “The Lead Conversion Gap,” and it might be the biggest challenge marketers face in 2022 and beyond.

 Think about it like this.
-Back in the Before times, it was easier to start a conversation with a stranger at a party than it was to deepen and develop a relationship with a person.
-Now, those initial contact points are being started in virtual spaces, but the idea is the same.
+Previously, it was easier to start a conversation with a stranger at a party than to deepen and develop a relationship with a person.
+Those initial contact points are being started in virtual spaces, but the idea is the same.

 That answer is obvious.
 New leads don’t make you money, just like surface-level connections don’t provide you the value that deepening connections and relationships do.

 How can marketers effectively close the gap between lead generation and lead conversion?

 - Companies need more lead qualification data.

 - Companies struggle to establish immediate initial contact with leads.

 - Companies need to initiate 2-way conversations, not single-sided broadcasts.

 - Effective follow-up by sales is a massive challenge.